- bash commands

 Sometimes, you might want to have some control about how the arguments of the command lines are evaluated, take a look at this use case to know more about them.

-Also, to create powerful, dynamic command line tools that provide the best completion possible, see this pattern for writing your commands.
+To create powerful, dynamic command line tools that provide the best completion possible, see this pattern for writing your commands.
 In case you have some issues, you might want to look at the advanced use cases.

 When you want to provide some choices in command, it might be worthwhile to look at those examples.